Gothic-UnZENity-Project/Gothic-UnZENity/CONTRIBUTING.md

 We currently have no Discord server, therefore feel free to reach out to #JaXt0r on Discord for questions.

 ## For developers
-We're mainly building Gothic UnZENity by leveraging C# classes and build core Unity magic.
+We're mainly building Gothic-UnZENity by leveraging C# classes and build core Unity magic.
 Less 2D/3D designs are needed (as we load _everything_ from original assets at runtime).
 To all coders and VR developers: Welcome, you're at the right spot.